preddy5/Buddhi/README.md

 Apart from these direct benefits, SNN's are also interesting because of various other reasons, a few being:
 * The difficult problem of training a highly parameterized hierarchical network that communicates with discrete values.
 * Ability to explore ideas like polychronization for the problem of feature binding.
-* Interest from academic heavy weights like Prof. Hinton.

 Despite their advantages and biological plausibility SNN research could not gather similar amount of interest as ANN's from the larger scientific community.
 A major reason for this is that leading SNN models biologically plausible or otherwise are less accurate than their ANN counterparts.
 In this repository I present BITnets shallow SNN models trained using Buddhi activation that outperforms many deep ANN's on Cifar10, Cifar100 and Tiny-Imagenet classification task.
 Interestingly the networks presented in this repository are shallower than AlexNet and same depth(loosely) as the neocortex.